michael-royalty/ProjectilesOverview/README.md

 Developed with Unreal Engine 5

-Spawning methods can be found under Content/Tutorial/
+Blueprints for the various spawning methods can be found under Content/Tutorial/

 How to test:
 Click on BP_Spawner in the outliner